shaoqinzhang/CodeTemplate/Java/README.md

 protected access modifier is visible to classes in the same package , sub-classes and sub-classes of  different package.

 default acess modifier is visible to classes in the same package and sub-classes in the same package https://stackoverflow.com/questions/47412049/protected-and-default-modifier-java

 https://stackoverflow.com/questions/9035052/cannot-reduce-visibility-of-method-inherited-method-from-parent

 https://stackoverflow.com/questions/6851612/when-overriding-a-method-why-can-i-increase-access-but-not-decrease-it

+**private method of superclass cannot be hiding.
+Properties， static method  and inner class can be hiden.**

 # Interface Default Method
 java8